Paul Stein (judge): Other appointments

 At the age of 38, Stein was appointed Deputy Ombudsman of New South Wales, a position he held from 1977 to 1979.
 Stein was President of the New South Wales Anti-Discrimination Board from 1979 to 1982.

 Stein held numerous board and committee appointments, with particular involvement in social justice, civil liberties, and consumer advocacy issues.
-He was Chair of the Australian Consumers’ Association (now known as Choice from 1974 to 1986, and Acting Chair of the Juvenile Leave Review Committee between 1985 and 1988.
+He was Chair of the Australian Consumers’ Association (now known as Choice) from 1974 to 1986, and Acting Chair of the Juvenile Leave Review Committee between 1985 and 1988.
 Stein was President of the Intellectually Handicapped Persons Review Tribunal from 1983 to 1989, and Chair of the Council of the Community Justice Centres of New South Wales between 1987 and 1993.
 Stein was Chair of the NRMA Community Advisory Committee from 1993 to 1998, and a member of the NRMA Crime Safe Committee from 1997 to 2000.

 Stein was Chair of the Commission of Inquiry into the ACT Leasehold System in 1995.
 He was a member of the Board of the State Records Authority of New South Wales from 2001 to 2003.
 In 2012 Stein was chair of the New South Wales Environment Protection Authority, and chair of the Board of Governors of the Law and Justice Foundation of NSW.

 Judicial appointments

-Stein was appointed as a judge of the District Court of New South Wales in June 1983.
+Stein was appointed a judge of the District Court of New South Wales in June 1983.
 In June 1985 he became a judge of the Land and Environment Court of New South Wales.
 Stein was appointed a judge and judge of appeal of the Supreme Court of New South Wales in April 1997.
 Stein sat as an acting judge on the Supreme Court of Western Australia in 2001.

 Retirement

 Stein retired as a judge and judge of appeal from the Supreme Court of New South Wales on 11 April 2003.
 In his retirement, Stein served as an acting judge on the Supreme Court of New South Wales, and on the Court of Appeal and the Supreme Court of Fiji.
 Stein worked as an independent mediator and arbitrator.
-Stein sits on Independent Assessment Panels for referred development applications in the municipal councils of Mosman and Manly, in Sydney.
+Stein sat on Independent Assessment Panels for referred development applications in the municipal councils of Mosman and Manly, in Sydney.
 In 2011 Stein reviewed compensation claims for businesses affected by the aborted CBD Metro.
-He is currently Chair of the NSW Environment Protection Authority (2012), and chair of the Board of Governors of the NSW Law and Justice Foundation (2012).
+He was Chair of the NSW Environment Protection Authority (2012), and chair of the Board of Governors of the NSW Law and Justice Foundation (2012).